In fact studies have shown that indoor tanners

 which eliminates the risk of eye injury.

-All clients undergo comprehensive evaluations, including identifying
+All clients undergo comprehensive evaluations, including

 their sun sensitivity